Walkway Construction – The Final Piece of the Project

 With the prep work complete, the walkway paving stones can be laid.

 The walkway stones come in three sizes we have selected a pattern and ordered the appropriate quantity.
 The pattern starts in the middle and is worked to the outside edges of the walkway.
-Many of the outside stones will need to be cut with a wet table saw.
+We need to cut many of the outside stones with a wet table saw.

-Once all the pieces are cut and installed, the forms are removed and the edges of the sidewalk are backfilled.
-The sidewalk is carefully examined for any defects and tweaked as needed.
+Once all the pieces are cut and installed, we remove the forms and backfill the edges of the sidewalk.
+We examine the sidewalk carefully for any defects.
 Once our quality standard is met, polymeric sand is installed into the joints, plate compaction vibration settles sand and more is added as needed.
-A broom is used to fill all joints with the fine sand, excess sand is removed and the area is watered to activate the polymeric sand.
+Now we fill all joints with the fine sand with a broom.
+We remove excess sand and water the area to activate the polymeric sand.
 Once the sand gets wet it dries into a hard but flexible joint which is a long lasting and durable.

-With the walkway and the last phase of the hardscape complete, we can now finish the landscape outside the walkway, which involves loam grading, plant installation and finally, sod installation.
+With the walkway and the last phase of the hardscape complete, we can now finish the landscape outside the walkway.
+That project involves loam grading, plant installation and finally, sod installation.

 As you can see, a landscape construction project involves many details that ensure a long-lasting structure.
-If you are planning a major effort, whether it be a retaining wall, walkway or other hardscape for your property, be sure the contractor you hire attends to every detail, including those that are “hidden” when the job completes.
+If you are planning a major effort, whether it be a retaining wall, walkway or other hardscape for your property, be sure to hire a contractor attends to every detail, including those that are “hidden” when the job completes.
 Educate yourself on what goes into quality workmanship so that you get the project that will last a lifetime.